 1. Each Foundation Trust Board operates within a statutory framework within which it is required to adopt Standing Orders.
 The "Directions on Financial Management in England" issued under HSG(96)12 in 1996 states that each Board must adopt Standing Financial Instructions (SFIs) setting out the responsibilities of individuals.

-2. The Code of Conduct: Code of Accountability for NHS Boards (Department of Health, 2nd revised edition, July 2004) requires boards to draw up standing orders, a schedule of decisions reserved to the board and standing financial instructions.
-The code also requires boards ensure that there are management arrangements in place to enable responsibility to be clearly delegated to senior executives.
+2. The Code of Conduct: Code of Accountability for NHS Boards (Department of Health, 3rd revision, April 2013) requires boards to draw up standing orders, a schedule of decisions reserved to the board and standing financial instructions.
+The code also requires Boards ensure that there are management arrangements in place to enable responsibility to be clearly delegated to senior executives.
 Additionally, Boards will have drawn up locally generated rules and instructions, including financial procedural notes, for use within their organisation.
 Collectively these must comprehensively cover all aspects of (financial) management and control.
 In effect, they set the business rules which directors and employees (including employees of third parties contracted to the Trust) must follow when taking action on behalf of the Board.

 3. Once SFIs have been adopted by the Board they become mandatory on all directors and employees of the organisation.